We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once your tattoo has healed, you move into maintenance mode.
-Though you don’t have to specifically care for it after three or four months, there are things you can do to prevent the ink from degrading.
+Though you don’t have to specifically care for it after 3 or 4 months, there are things you can do to prevent the ink from degrading.

 - Keep it clean.
-Wash your skin daily with a gentle, unscented soap.
+Wash your skin daily with a gentle, fragrance-free soap.

 - Stay hydrated.
 Drink plenty of water to keep your skin moisturized.

 - Watch what you wear.
 Wear SPF clothing so the sun won’t fade your tattoo.
 Avoid scratchy fabrics, such as wool, which can damage the art.